spyder-ide/spyder-docs/doc/fileexplorer.rst

 File Explorer
 #############

-The **File Explorer** pane is a file/directory browser allowing the user to open files with the internal editor or with the appropriate application (Windows only).
+The **File Explorer** pane is a built-in filesystem and directory browser allowing you to view and filter files and their properties, open them with the Editor or an external tool, and perform common management tasks (varies by platform).

 .. image:: images/file_explorer/file_explorer_standard.png
    :align: center